 1. Be patient with yourself and your child.

 Parenting a child with insecure attachment or an attachment disorder can be exhausting, frustrating, and emotionally trying.
 You may feel like your efforts aren’t worth it and that you cannot make a difference.
 Attachment disorders are not repaired overnight.
 So stick with it and make sure to also manage your stress levels in order to help your child manage theirs.

 2. Stay focused on the goal.

 The key is to remain calm yet firm as you interact with your child.
 This will teach your child that they are safe and can trust you.
 Once again this will take time but if you stay focused on the goal you will get there.

-3. Seek help from a Mental Health Professional.
+3. Seek help from a Children’s Therapist.